-1) Enviva's total production capacity and number of plants are based on nameplate capacities of our existing operating plants, the Greenwood plant after completion of the expansion project, a wood pellet production plant in Lucedale, Mississippi (the "Lucedale plant"), which is currently under construction by our sponsor, and a wood pellet production plant in Epes, Alabama (the "Epes plant"), which is currently under development by our sponsor.
+1) Enviva's total production capacity and number of plants are based on nameplate capacities of our existing operating plants, the Greenwood plant after completion of the expansion project, a wood pellet production plant in Lucedale, Mississippi (the "Lucedale plant"), which is currently under construction by our sponsor, a wood pellet production plant in Epes, Alabama (the "Epes plant"), which is currently under development by our sponsor, the Multi-Plant Expansions, and embedded expansion options at the Lucedale and Epes plants.
+Also included in the number of plants is a site in Bond, Mississippi (the "Bond Plant"), which our sponsor controls and which is currently in the early stages of the development process.
 We expect to have the opportunity to acquire assets or completed development projects from our sponsor in the future.
-Production capacity and number of plants for other pellet producers are based on Hawkins Wright: The Outlook for Wood Pellets - Demand, Supply, Costs and Prices; 4th Quarter 2020;

-On February 8, 2021 Pinnacle Renewable Energy Inc. ("Pinnacle") announced that it has entered into an agreement with Drax Group plc ("Drax") and its wholly-owned subsidiary, Drax Canadian Holdings Inc., pursuant to which Drax will acquire all of the issued and outstanding common shares in Pinnacle and Reporting
+Production capacity and number of plants for other pellet producers are based on Hawkins Wright: The Outlook for Wood Pellets - Demand, Supply, Costs and Prices; first quarter 2021; 2) Includes the Bond Plant.
+We expect to have the opportunity to acquire assets or completed development projects from our sponsor in the future; 3) On April 13, 2021, Drax Group plc ("Drax") through its wholly-owned subsidiary, Drax Canadian Holdings Inc., acquired all of the issued and outstanding common shares of Pinnacle Renewable Energy Inc. ("Pinnacle")

-COMMITMENT TO "NET-ZERO" IN OUR OPERATIONS BY 2030
+COMMITMENT TO NET ZERO IN OUR OPERATIONS BY 2030

-6% Scope 1 direct emissions from assets owned and controlled by Enviva Transparency anTrack and report annual Scope 2 indirect emissions from heat, steam or electricity purchased by Enviva 41% Our 2019 Emissions 53% Commit to disclose clim and risks through CDP (Disclosure Project) by the Scope 3 indirect emissions in Enviva's upstream or downstream value chain 1
+6% Scope 1 direct emissions from assets owned and controlled by Enviva Tran Track and r Scope 2 indirect emissions from heat, steam or electricity purchased by Enviva 41% Our 2019 Emissions 53% Commit to and risks th Disclosure Scope 3 indirect emissions in Enviva's upstream or downstream value chain